ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/overview.rst

 - ``amd-smi`` shows **1 GPU** with **304 CUs** and **192GB HBM**.
 - Workgroups are **automatically distributed** across all XCDs (round-robin).
+- The GPU will always revert back to this default SPX mode when the system is rebooted or when the amdgpu driver is unloaded and reloaded.

 ii.
 CPX (Core Partitioned X-celerator)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^